jynik/ready-set-yocto/ready-set-yocto.md

 For now, just roll with this, and know there's a "better" approach for builds that aren't just one-off experiments.

-For the Raspberry Pi, below two settings you'll want to consider enabling, via the documented additions to your `local.conf`.
+For the Raspberry Pi, you'll want to consider enabling the two settings below, via the documented additions to your `local.conf`.
 Note that there's a few more you may be interested in if you're planning to use I2C and SPI interfaces.